Many Canadians sensed something was wrong during the COVID-19 years, even if they struggled to put it into words.

 Support the work (optional)

-If you are in a position to support the work, a suggested contribution of $15 CAD helps cover time, hosting, and allows this project to continue without compromise.
-Please e-transfer to kevinjvowles@gmail.com
+A suggested contribution of $10–15 CAD for the e-book helps cover time, hosting, and allows this project to continue without compromise.

 Ten percent (10%) of all support received is directed to United Healthcare Workers of British Columbia, who are pursuing legal action related to provincial pandemic policies and mandates.